History of laptops: Kaypro 2000

 Possibly the first commercial IBM-compatible laptop was the 8/16-bit Kaypro 2000, introduced in 1985.
 With its brushed aluminum clamshell case, it was remarkably similar in design to modern laptops.
 It featured a 25 line by 80 character LCD, a detachable keyboard, and a pop-up 90 mm (3.5-inch) floppy drive.

 Toshiba T1100, T1000, and T1200

 Toshiba launched the 8/16-bit Toshiba T1100 in 1985, and has subsequently described it as "the world's first mass-market laptop computer".
 It did not have a hard drive, and ran entirely from floppy disks.
 The CPU was a 4.77 MHz Intel 80C88, a lower-power-consumption variation of the popular Intel 8088, and the display was a monochrome, 640x200 LCD.
 It was followed in 1987 by the T1000 and T1200.
 Although limited floppy-based DOS machines, with the operating system stored in ROM on the T1000, the Toshiba models were small and light enough to be carried in a backpack, and could be run from Ni-Cd batteries.
 They also introduced the now-standard "resume" feature to DOS-based machines: the computer could be paused between sessions without having to be restarted each time.

+In 1990, Toshiba launched the Toshiba T3200SXC that was "the world's first laptop computer with colour display".